-These type of monuments seem to represent the earliest phase of the so-called passage graves.
-Similar types of monument are found in the Carnac area of Brittany dating to a thousand years before Carrowkeel and Carrowmore.
+Similar types of monument are found in the Carnac area of Brittany dating to a thousand years before the establishment of Carrowkeel and Carrowmore.
 It seems likely that the more developed monuments at Carrowkeel went through this phase.

-None of these monuments around Lough na Leibe have been excavated except for Treanmacmurtagh Cairn which was explored by Etienne Rynne.
+None of these monuments around Lough na Leibe have been excavated except for Treanmacmurtagh cairn which was explored by Etienne Rynne in 1969.